Part of the TeachMe Series

 Glycine

-Glycine is an amino acid which is used at the majority of inhibitory synapses in the spinal cord and brainstem.
+Glycine is an amino acid that is used at the majority of inhibitory synapses in the spinal cord and brainstem.
 It binds to ionotropic receptors which are permeable to chloride and bicarbonate ions.

 As an inhibitory neurotransmitter glycine is important in many motor and sensory functions, such as reciprocal inhibition of antagonistic muscles in spinal reflexes.
 Glycine also has an excitatory role within the CNS as it is a co-agonist at glutamatergic NMDA receptors.